Solatorobo: Red the Hunter: Plot

 The story of Solatorobo is divided into two parts, with the first focusing on the conspiracy of the organization Kurvaz.
 Red Savarin is tasked with retrieving an important file that has been stolen.
 To retrieve it, he boards a massive airship called the Hindenburg, deep within which he finds a mysterious medallion.
 Suddenly, a gigantic creature called Lares rises up through the plasma sea beside the ship and heavily damages the Hindenburg.
 As Red makes his escape from the burning Hindenburg he runs into a mysterious Felineko child, who has passed out.
 At risk of his own life, Red carries the child out of the ship onto his personal craft, the Asmodeus, where he learns the child's name to be Elh.
-Before he knows it, Red finds himself in an epic journey sweeping across the Shepherd Republic to uncover the mysteries of the medallion and stop Bruno from controlling Lares.
+Before he knows it, Red finds himself in a journey across the Shepherd Republic to uncover the mysteries of the medallion and stop Bruno from controlling Lares.

 The second part of the story focuses on Red's origins as a Hybrid and the mysterious operation known as "Operation CODA" (known as Continent Orientation Defloat Alignment).
 Shortly after defeating Lares, Red and his friends first encounter and are attacked by Blanck and Nero, human-like Hybrids who first attacked parts of the Shepherd Republic.
-Despite Red's efforts to defend against the attacks of Blanck and Nero, he was no match against them.
+Despite Red's efforts to defend against the attacks of Blanck and Nero, he was no match for them.
 Following the confrontation, Red learns from Merveille that he has the ability of Trance, which allows him to turn into a human.
-Along with discovering his ability to enter Trance, Red also discovers that Merveille, through previous involvement in Operation CODA, rescued him to safety 9 years ago, as an unwanted by-product of an experiment to create Hybrids for use in Operation CODA, in which Red was deemed a "failure" and labelled to be disposed of otherwise.
-Soon after Red finds out the truth, Baion, a human hybrid who was awakened prematurely from his sleep and the creator of Blanck, Nero and Red, starts initiating Operation CODA.
-Sooner or later, Red learns that their world is indeed Planet Earth and was once inhabited by humans.
+Along with discovering his ability to enter Trance, Red also discovers that Merveille, through previous involvement in Operation CODA, rescued him 9 years ago - as an unwanted by-product of an experiment to create Hybrids for use in Operation CODA, in which Red was deemed a "failure" and labelled to be disposed of.
+Soon after Red finds out the truth, Baion, a human Hybrid who was awakened prematurely from his sleep and the creator of Blanck, Nero and Red, starts initiating Operation CODA.
+Red eventually learns that their world is Planet Earth and was once inhabited by humans.
 But the obtainment of mysterious entities called Juno by humans caused the extinction of the human race due to their greed for knowledge.
 They also learned that Baion's plans for Operation CODA are to summon Tartaros and reset Earth by eradicating the current civilization.
 Red and his friends must do everything to stop Operation CODA and Baion before their world is destroyed.